shaheerkhan8476/aimlab/review_notes.md

 Another metric I would definitely collect is the number of retries and attempts that happen on lines 140-164.
 We have to know if chatgpt is repeatedly failing to output in JSON.

+## backend

+The first big takeaway is that there isn't separation of concerns here.
+For example, GetPrescriptionByID(...) can throw an error if there's a supabase select error, or if the select returns zero rows, likely due to an invalid or missing id.

+Pseudocode for how I'd rewrite it:

+- GetPrescriptionById(w http.ResponseWriter, r *http.Request) {
+    // do http-related stuff
+    // call database.GetPrescriptionById(id) (which should return a prescription)
+    // if it returns an error, return a 500
+    // if it returns 0 records, return that 404, or a 418.
+    // if it returns 1 record, marshal it and return
+}

+And then use dependency injection to inject either:
+- a supabase library
+- a mock that can be used to unit test the http method
+- some other database (in-memory sqlite?) for local development
+- some other database entirely if and when we have to migrate.

+The second takeaway is pagination: the responses for GetPatients(), GetPrescriptions(), GetStudents(), and the like are going to return quite a few records eventually.
+(Totally of scope for the beta!)